pyca/cryptography/docs/hazmat/backends/interfaces.rst

             1.0.0 and the key size is larger than 1024; older OpenSSL versions do not support keys larger than 1024 bits.

+    .. method:: generate_dsa_private_key_and_parameters(key_size)

+        :param int key_size: The length of the modulus in bits.
+It should be either 1024, 2048 or 3072.
+For keys generated in 2014 this should be at least 2048.
+            Note that some applications (such as SSH) have not yet gained support for larger key sizes specified in FIPS 186-3 and are still restricted to only the 1024-bit keys specified in FIPS 186-2.

+        :return: A new instance of a
+            :class:`~cryptography.hazmat.primitives.interfaces.DSAPrivateKey`
+            provider.

+        :raises ValueError: This is raised if the key size is not supported by the backend.

     .. method:: create_dsa_signature_ctx(private_key, algorithm)

         :param private_key: An instance of a